dbnet-io/dbnet/README.ui.md

     *   Define a clean, modern main application layout using functional React components and TypeScript.
     *   Establish a root component structure adhering to the file structure guidelines (exported component, subcomponents, etc.).
     *   Implement responsive design for different screen sizes using Tailwind CSS, following a mobile-first approach.
-    *   Potentially replace PrimeReact Splitter with a modern, flexible alternative, possibly leveraging Radix UI utilities or a suitable Shadcn UI component, styled with Tailwind CSS.
+    *   Potentially replace PrimeReact Splitter with a modern, flexible alternative, possibly leveraging ShadCn UI utilities or a suitable Shadcn UI component, styled with Tailwind CSS.
 *   **AI Tasks**:
     *   **Task 1.1**: Generate a basic React/TypeScript application shell (`MainLayout.tsx`) with a two-pane layout (left for navigation/schema, right for content tabs) using Tailwind CSS for styling and layout.
 Specify proportions and resizability.
-Potentially incorporate structural components from Shadcn UI/Radix UI.
+Potentially incorporate structural components from Shadcn UI.
 Ensure client components are wrapped in Suspense with a fallback.
     *   **Task 1.2**: Create basic placeholder functional components (using TypeScript interfaces for props) for `TopMenuBar`, `LeftPaneContainer`, and `RightPaneContainer`.
     *   **Task 1.3**: Implement routing (e.g., using `react-router-dom v6+`) if complex deep linking or view navigation is required.
 Consider using 'nuqs' for managing URL search parameter state for simpler routing needs.